-The major currency pairs are the most important currencies because of the volume traded and because they are the most frequently traded.
-The EUR/USD, GBP/USD, USD/JPY, USD/CAD, AUD/USD are considered to be some of the “majors”.
-These are the most important economies in the world.
+The major currency pairs are the world’s most important currencies because of the volume traded.
+The EUR/USD, GBP/USD, USD/JPY, USD/CAD, AUD/USD pairs are considered to be some of the “majors” and represent the most important economies in the world.

-The more volume you have and the more traders trading the currency on the market, the more liquidity there will be.
+The more trading volume a currency pair has, and the more traders trading the currency on the market, the more liquidity there will be.
 With this higher liquidity, transaction costs for your trade will be lower.
-This means a trader can make a lot of trades and you can quickly exit those positions and it won’t cost you much to do that whereas if you were trading some really obscure currency, first of all, you’re more likely to get a lousy price and secondly it’s going to cost you more to do the same amounts of trades.
+This means a trader can make a lot of trades and can quickly exit those positions, without it costing too much to do so.
+In contrast, if you were trading some really obscure currency pair, you’re more likely to get a lousy price and it’s going to cost you considerably more in fees to do the same amounts of trades.

 Trading Currency Pairs vs. Ranging Currency Pairs

-You want to be trading high volatility and trending pairs, the enemy of any Forex trader is a low volatility and choppy sideways consolidation.
-Sometimes the majors will offer you great trends and other times they don’t and you might be better off trading a cross currency pair like EUR/GBP, GBP/JPY, EUR/JPY etc. Just because the pair is a major pair does not mean it should be traded – always look at the volatility and trend before jumping in.
+To be successful, you want to be trading high volatility and trending pairs.
+The enemy of any Forex trader is low volatility and choppy sideways consolidation.
+Sometimes the majors will offer strong trends and other times they might not and it would be better to trade a cross currency pair like EUR/GBP, GBP/JPY, EUR/JPY etc. Just because the pair is a major pair does not mean it should be traded – always look at the volatility and trend before jumping in.

 Time and Currency Pairs

-Another very important aspect of Forex currency trading is the time of trading because certain currency pairs are traded at different times and it might not coincide with the times that you’re trading manually in front of your computer.
-As an example, the most profitable time in the Forex markets for the US Dollar is when the New York Stock Exchange opens up so that will have an impact on when you decide to trade that particular currency pair.
+The time of day at which you are trading a specific currency pair is also important.
+Different currency pairs are traded at different times, and they might not coincide with the times that you’re trading manually in front of your computer.
+As an example, the most profitable time to trade the US Dollar is when the New York Stock Exchange opens.
+This information alone should have an impact on when you decide to trade that particular currency pair.

-During the Asia session, it’s recommended to focus on AUD/USD, NZD/USD or USD/JPY and avoid the rest of the currency pairs.
-As another example, during the London session, it’s advised to focus more on GBP/USD and EUR/USD while during the New York session when it’s overlapping with the London session you can focus on all of the majors as there is a lot of volatility and trading opportunities during these hours.
+During the Asia session, it’s recommended to focus on AUD/USD, NZD/USD or USD/JPY and avoid other currency pairs.
+As another example, during the London session, it’s advised to focus more on GBP/USD and EUR/USD during the New York session.
+When both London and New York are open, you should focus on all of the majors as there is a lot of volatility and trading opportunities during these hours.

-In summary, it’s important to choose a currency pair that kind of suits the way you like to trade.
-The most important thing to remember is that what is today’s best currency pair to trade can easily change by tomorrow.
-It could be that things have changed so much that it might be the case you’ll have to avoid trading that particular currency pair and instead trade another currency pair.
-Try also to avoid those exotic currency pairs (USD/TRY, USD/HUF), big spread and low liquidity Forex pairs (EUR/PNL, GBP/ZAR) and those that move in a ranging market.
+It’s essential to choose a currency pair that suits the trader.
+The most important thing to remember is that today’s best currency pair to trade can easily change by tomorrow.
+It could be that things have changed so much that it might be wise to avoid trading that particular currency pair and instead trade another currency pair.
+Also, try to avoid exotic currency pairs (USD/TRY, USD/HUF), big spreads and low liquidity Forex pairs (EUR/PNL, GBP/ZAR) and those that move in a ranging market.